ThorstenDoherr/searchengine/SE/searchengine.md

 The SearchEngine is a powerful tool for all kinds of linkages, especially the matching of large scale company databases.
 This manual will guide you through the installation, the functions of the graphical user interface (GUI) and their respective commands of the integrated script language.
 It describes exemplary use cases that may help you with designing your own search strategies and how to implement the SearchEngine Machine Learning approach SEML to filter out false positives from your matching results.

 ## Discussion Paper
-To prepare yourself for all the technical terms used throughout this document, please read the discussion paper "The SearchEngine: A Holistic Approach to Matching" to gain insights about the search algorithm, applied heuristics and the general approach to matching projects.
+To prepare yourself for all the technical terms used throughout this document, it is suggested to read the discussion paper "The SearchEngine: A Holistic Approach to Matching" to gain insights about the search algorithm, applied heuristics and the general approach to matching projects.
 It is part of the Github package and can be found here: doc\HolisticMatching.pdf

 A citeable version of the discussion paper is available on the ZEW homepage: